tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-File-Properties.md

 >  The file properties listed above are discrete from the file system properties available to SMB clients.
 SMB clients cannot read, write, or modify these property values.

  `Set File properties` is not supported on a share snapshot, which is a read-only copy of a share.
 An attempt to perform this operation on a share snapshot will fail with 400 (InvalidQueryParameterValue)

+ If the file has an active lease, the client must specify a valid lease ID on the request in order to write properties to the file.
+If the client does not specify a lease ID, or specifies an invalid lease ID, the File service returns status code 412 (Precondition Failed).
+If the client specifies a lease ID but the file does not have an active lease, the File service also returns status code 412 (Precondition Failed).

 ## See Also
  [Operations on Files](Operations-on-Files.md)